electrumsv/electrumsv/docs/standalone/building-on-electrumsv/codebase-reference/remote-services.rst

   be transactions we received spent output state for, which we have not had the chance to process yet.
 These have the :ref:`transaction state <transaction-state>` value of ``STATE_CLEARED`` with an associated block.
-- If we have transactions from before ElectrumSV 1.4.0 they will not have a TSC standardised merkle proof.
+- If we have transactions from before ElectrumSV 1.4.0 they may not have a TSC standardised merkle proof.
 We pass these to a worker task to take care of obtaining them.
-These have the :ref:`transaction state <transaction-state>` value of ``STATE_SETTLED`` with no associated block or proof.
+These have the :ref:`transaction state <transaction-state>` value of ``STATE_SETTLED`` with no associated block.

 Account restoration
 -------------------